Getting started with FAFSA

 When should I fill it out?

-You can start filling the FAFSA out as early as January 1.
+You can start filling the FAFSA out as early as October 1 each year.
 Keep in mind that you must refile every year your student is in school, and you must file a separate form for each student.
-The deadline is June 30, but you can submit corrections or updates until September 19.
+The deadline is June 30, but you can submit corrections or updates until September 15.

-Tip: Even though the deadline is June 30, your student’s college or state may have its own deadline, and some deadlines may be rolling.
-It’s a good idea to file the FAFSA as early as possible after January 1 to maximize your chances of getting aid.
+Tip: Even though the federal deadline is June 30, your student’s college or state may have its own deadline, and some deadlines may be rolling.
+It’s a good idea to file the FAFSA as early as possible after October 1 to maximize your chances of getting aid.

 What information will I need?